 During the CCAPM project, six damaged hydro-posts were also rehabilitated.
 Specialists were also trained to use hydro-posts and prepare reports using the data gathered.

-As part of the CCAPM project, FOCUS in collaboration with the Government of Tajikistan hosted a regional conference on Climate Change-Induced Hazards and Coping Mechanisms.
+As part of the CCAPM project, AKAH (through FOCUS and in collaboration with the Government of Tajikistan) hosted a regional conference on Climate Change-Induced Hazards and Coping Mechanisms.
 Participants included 70 people across Central Asia and Afghanistan representing academia, civil society organisations, governments, media, national and international non-governmental organisations, observers, and project beneficiaries.